 3. Don’t be afraid to break the rules

 Every photographer has a preconceived attitude towards stock photography.
-Some think it’s just generic shots with flooded lighting and cliched representations of basic concepts.
+Some think it’s just generic shots with burned lighting and cliched representations of basic concepts.
 Get out of this mindset and develop your own approach to stock photography.
-There aren’t any rules in stock photography.
+There aren’t any rules in stock photography except for images of impeccable quality.

 Break the rules twofold.
 First of all, understand that if you have to shoot a popular concept, the images you see online aren’t the only interpretation.
 Show your own take on new concepts like we’ve done with our project Reinventing Stock Photography.
-And secondly, break the conventional rules of photography – show something different and unique.
+And secondly, break the conventional rules of photography – use some shots from your personal portfolio and upload them to stock photography platforms to show something different and unique.
 This is where your personal style shines through.
-It is this unique signature that will guide you to the best sales.
+It is this unique signature that will guide you to more sales if your images stand out in the search feed.

 4. Create quality descriptions and keywords

-Keywording is another topic that can drastically help you with sales.
-Never use unrelated words with the intention of getting more views.
-This doesn’t work and actually worsens the overall user experience when clients search for things on databases.
-Focus on descriptive words and don’t get too conceptual.
-Conceptual words are used more rarely in search.
+Keywording is the one focus that can drastically help you with stock photography sales.
+Never use unrelated words with the intention of getting more views while creating your online portfolio.
+This doesn’t work and actually worsens the overall user experience when clients search for things in our library.
+Focus on descriptive words and don’t get too conceptual as those descriptive words are used more rarely to search for images.
+For more information on keywording read our article ‘The Elephant in the Room: Keywording Images for Stocks’.

 5. Focus on your niche

-A popular advice from our top contributors, is that you should (eventually) find your niche in stock photography.
-You can try really hard to put together a very versatile portfolio but eventually it will come down to a specialty.
+Both newcomers and experienced photographers are constantly puzzled with the question of how to create a photography portfolio with images that will be in high demand.
+Popular advice from our top contributors is that you should (eventually) find your niche in stock photography and try to attract a target audience which needs and tastes you are familiar with.
+You can try really hard to put together a very versatile photography portfolio but eventually, it will come down to a specialty in your themes, topics, and personal style.

 You already know that competition is fierce in stock photography.
 Your work needs to have some element of surprise or some signature touch in order to make significant sales.
-You learn this with time, when you can see what images sell.
+You learn this with time when you analyze which images sell.
 Always pay attention to those statistics and move in the direction of the demand without compromising your artistic vision.

 6. Think like an entrepreneur

 Your work doesn’t stop with the upload button.
 We’ve briefly gone over this in the article ‘10 Quick Marketing Tips for Photographers’.
-You have to consider other things such as your own website, a mailing list, a way to promote your work on other social media accounts and other little things that actually accumulate to help you promote yourself.
+You have to consider other things such as your own website, a mailing list, a way to promote your online portfolio on other social media accounts, and other little things that actually accumulate to help you promote yourself.

 When you enter the microstock business, you’re essentially running a side business or an actual business, depending on how invested you are in your work.
 Even if you don’t have a lot of time to devote to promoting yourself online, consider our quick tips to help you get started.